-- To promote the use of the state-owned and leased general cargo facilities by increasing container volume and general cargo tonnage from existing and new customers. - To maintain and improve port and facility infrastructure to ensure future capacity and long-term viability of port assets. - To promote sustainability and ensure that port development and terminal operations are in compliance with government regulations. - To provide grant funding to local governments to support port capital and preservation needs for existing ocean, river, or tributary ports within the Commonwealth of Virginia through the Aid to Local Ports program.
+- To promote the use of the state-owned and leased general cargo facilities by increasing container volume and general cargo tonnage from existing and new customers. - To maintain and improve port and facility infrastructure to ensure future capacity and long-term viability of port assets. - To ensure necessary improvements to navigable tidal waters within the Commonwealth - To promote sustainability and ensure that port development and terminal operations are in compliance with government regulations. - To promote port-related economic development to bring investment and jobs to the Commonwealth - To provide grant funding to local governments to support port capital and preservation needs for existing ocean, river, or tributary ports within the Commonwealth of Virginia through the Aid to Local Ports program.